-I built my first octave and bouzouki in 1990 and I have continued to refine my carved-top/flat back design over the years.
-They are available in three body sizes , ranging from 33cm to 36cm in width, each giving a different tone, but all offering the characterisctic qualities of Indian rosewood.
+I built my first bouzouki in 1990 and I have continued to refine my carved-top/flat back design over the years.

-The combination of carved Engelmann spruce top with Indian rosewood back and sides really is a recipe for a sweet, rich and complex tone.
-Indian rosewood is a sonorous and visually beautiful tonewood that has traditionally been sought by luthiers.
+The combination of carved Engelmann or European spruce top, Indian rosewood back and sides and a 380mm wide body is a recipe for a sweet, rich and complex tone.

 The bouzouki is often tuned GDAD (low to high) and my standard scale length is 65cm.

-The top finish shown is my dark brown gloss, other finishes are optional.
+The top finish shown is dark brown gloss.

 Spruce carved top